meteficha/yesod-auth-account-fork/README.md

 # Fork

-This is a fork of the @yesod-auth-account@ package with the following additions:
+This is a fork of the `yesod-auth-account` package with the following additions:

   * Login using either username or e-mail.